Constrained deformations of positive scalar curvature metrics

-Let us first discuss the simpler case when $A=0$, namely when
+Let us first discuss the simpler case when $a=0$, namely when

-In this case, a model metric is any metric that is obtained as follows: \begin{enumerate} \item {we consider a standard round reflexive 3-manifold, which we will refer to as \emph{central sphere} (we agree that the central sphere is normalized so to have unit radius);} \item {we perform exactly $D-1$ Gromov-Lawson connected sums of type $C$, each connecting a pair of $f$-related points in the central sphere;} \item {we perform non-equivariant Gromov-Lawson connected sums of the central sphere with $S^3/\Gamma_1, S^3/\Gamma_2\cdots, S^3/\Gamma_B$ picking base-points in the upper (open) hemisphere, and then we repeat the same construction in the lower (open) hemisphere;} \item {we perform non-equivariant Gromov-Lawson connected sums of the central sphere with $C$ copies $S^2\times S^1$ picking base-points in the upper (open) hemisphere, and then we repeat the same construction in the lower (open) hemisphere.} \end{enumerate}
+In this case, a model metric is any metric that is obtained as follows: \begin{enumerate} \item {we consider a standard round reflexive 3-manifold, which we will name \emph{reference sphere} (we agree that the reference sphere is normalized so to have unit radius);} \item {we perform exactly $d-1$ Gromov-Lawson connected sums of type $C$, each connecting a pair of $f$-related points in the reference sphere;} \item {we perform, for any $i=1,\ldots, b$, a type $D$ Gromov-Lawson connected sum of the reference sphere with a reflexive pair consisting of the disjoint union of two copies of $S^3/\Gamma_i$ picking a basepoint in the upper (open) hemisphere of the reference sphere, and then the corresponding point in the lower (open) hemisphere;} \item {we perform exactly $c$ Gromov-Lawson type $D$ connected sums of the reference sphere with itself picking $c$ pairs of basepoints in the upper (open) hemisphere, and then $c$ pairs of corresponding points in the lower (open) hemisphere (thereby attaching a total of $2c$ handles to the reference sphere).} \end{enumerate}